istio/istio.io/content/blog/2018/data-plane-setup/index.md

     .....
 {{< /text >}}

-As can be seen, the configmap contains the configuration for both the init container `istio-init` as well as proxy container `istio-proxy`.
-The configuration includes the name of the container image and arguments like interception mode, capabilities etc.
+As you can see, the configmap contains the configuration for both, the `istio-init` init container and the `istio-proxy` proxy container.
+The configuration includes the name of the container image and arguments like interception mode, capabilities, etc.

-From a security point of view, it is important to note that `istio-init` requires `NET_ADMIN` capabilities to be able to modify iptables within the pod namespace and so does `istio-proxy` if configured in `TPROXY` mode.
-As this is restricted to a pod namespace, there should be no problem, but I have noticed that recent open-shift versions may have some issues with it and a workaround is needed (One of such options is mentioned at the end of this post).
+From a security point of view, it is important to note that `istio-init` requires `NET_ADMIN` capabilities to modify `iptables` within the pod's namespace and so does `istio-proxy` if configured in `TPROXY` mode.
+As this is restricted to a pod's namespace, there should be no problem.
+However, I have noticed that recent open-shift versions may have some issues with it and a workaround is needed.
+One such option is mentioned at the end of this post.

-To modify the current pod template for sidecar injection, the user can do the following:
+To modify the current pod template for sidecar injection, you can:

 {{< text bash >}}
 $ istioctl kube-inject -f demo-red.yaml | kubectl apply -f -